ArmoredTurtle/AFC-Klipper-Add-On/README.md

 If your leds are not displaying the correct color update the following value under your `AFC_led` section in `~/printer_data/config/AFC/AFC_hardware.cfg` file.
   - color_order: change to match the color order for you leds.
 Different color orders are: RGB, RGBW, GRB, GRBW

+During unloads if your filament retracts too much and goes past the lanes extruder then decrease your `afc_bowden_length` value in `~/printer_data/config/AFC/AFC.cfg` file

 ## Removing Plugin

 To remove the plugin, you can use the following commands: